R. Stanton Avery: Philanthropy

-Stan Avery donated generously to educational and arts institutions.
+Avery donated generously to educational and arts institutions.
 He was known for philanthropy in Southern California, having supported the California Institute of Technology, the Los Angeles County Museum of Art and the Huntington Library.

 In 1996, Avery created Avery House at Caltech, a residence housing undergraduates, graduate students and faculty.

+Personal life

+Avery married Margaret Lolhker on August 6, 1932.
+Lolhker, his first wife, was also a graduate with honors of Pomona College, just as Avery was.